smartemission/smartemission/docs/platform/architecture.rst

 Figure 1a shows the main flow of data (red arrows) from sensors to viewers, in the following steps:

-* data is collected by sensors and sent to Data Management
+* Data is collected by sensors and sent to Data Management
-* Data Management (ETL) is respnsible for refining raw sensor data and making it available for Web Services
+* Data Management (ETL) is responsible for refining raw sensor data
-* refined sensor data is made available via stnadardized OCG Web APIs like WMS (Time), WFS, SOS and SensorThings API
+* This refined (validated, calibrated, aggregated) sensor data is made available via Web Services
+* Web Services include standardized OCG Web APIs like WMS (Time), WFS, SOS and the SensorThings API (STA)
-* viewers like the ``SmartApp`` and ``Heron`` and other clients use these Web APIs to fetch refined sensor (meta)data
+* Viewers like the ``SmartApp`` and ``Heron`` and other clients use these Web APIs to fetch sensor (meta)data

-Figure 1b expands on this architecture by showing additional components and dataflows:
+Figure 1b expands on this architecture showing additional components and dataflows:

 .. figure:: _static/arch/dataflow-apis.jpg